Common preperiodic points for quadratic polynomials: Introduction

-For any $c_1\not= c_2$ in $\C$, the intersection of $\Preper(f_{c_1})$ and $\Preper(f_{c_2})$ is finite \cite[Corollary 1.3]{BD:preperiodic} \cite[Theorem 1.3]{Yuan:Zhang:II}, even though their Julia sets can have complicated, infinite intersection.
-We investigate the question of how many preperiodic points are required to uniquely determine the polynomial, forgetting the information of the period or length of an orbit.
+For any $c_1\not= c_2$ in $\C$, the intersection of $\Preper(f_{c_1})$ and $\Preper(f_{c_2})$ is finite \cite[Corollary 1.3]{BD:preperiodic} \cite[Theorem 1.3]{Yuan:Zhang:II}, even though their respective accumulation sets, the Julia sets of $f_{c_1}$ and $f_{c_2}$, can have complicated, infinite intersection.
+We investigate the question of how many preperiodic points are required to uniquely determine the polynomial, without the information of the period or length of an orbit.
 We prove: